 1. Existing Coverage

-Several credit card companies offer some form of protection against issues like lost luggage and travel cancellation, according to WalletHub.
+Several credit card companies offer some form of travel protection against issues like lost luggage and travel cancellation.
 Determine what coverage you already have that may cover you abroad before purchasing additional protection.

-You compared prices and coverage for other insurance policies, right?
-Travel insurance is no different.
-Check with travel agents, insurance agents and online booking sites and compare policies and prices before making a purchase.
+You compare prices and coverage for other insurance policies, right?
+Travel insurance should be no different.
+Check with travel agents, insurance agents and online booking sites, then compare policies and prices before purchasing travel insurance.

 When deciding if travel insurance is worth it, you need to understand the terms and conditions.
-Make sure the policy covers the full cost of nonrefundable trip arrangements and understand the exclusions.
-Some policies don’t cover medical emergencies related to pre-existing conditions or injuries related to participating in certain adventure sports or travel to certain parts of the world.
+Make sure the policy covers the full cost of nonrefundable trip arrangements and understand any exclusions.
+For instance, some policies don’t cover medical emergencies related to pre-existing conditions.
+Others may not cover injuries related to adventure sports or travel to certain destinations.

-The plans are more economical than stand-alone policies — and more convenient than purchasing new policies for each trip — but there are some limitations.
+These plans are more economical than stand-alone policies — and more convenient than purchasing new policies for each trip — but there are limitations.
 For example, most annual plans offer limited coverage for trip cancellation and interruption.

-Travel insurance can provide essential protection in case of accidents and emergencies, but it’s not a requirement for all travel.
-Knowing when you need a policy — and what to look for — can provide important peace of mind on your next trip.
+Travel insurance can provide essential protection in cases of accident and emergency, but it’s not needed for all travel.
+Knowing when you need a policy — and what to look for — can give you peace of mind on your next trip.
 If you do purchase travel insurance, keep written confirmation of the policy (including receipt) accessible and a print copy with you.